 Given three-dimensional calculation domain, $\boldsymbol u \equiv\left(u_{x}, u_{y}, u_{z}\right)^\top$ is the vectorial velocity field, t represents the time, $\nu$ denotes the fluid kinematic viscosity which equals the dynamic viscosity divided by the density $\rho$ , and p denotes the normalized pressure, which equals the pressure divided by the fluid density $\rho$.

-The governing equations cannot be solved directly by the mathematical method.
+The governing equations cannot be solved directly to obtain the analytical solution.
 So we apply the finite volume method(FVM) to discretize respective terms.
 The flow domain $\Omega$ is divided into a set of finite volumes.
 Then the governing equation is written for each volume $\Omega_{e}$ in integral form as: